-Isaiah 29:1-24 is one of many chapters of Messianic prophecy whereby God would reveal Himself in the flesh as Jesus Christ (John 1:1-3 and John 1:14).
+Isaiah 29:1-24 is one of many chapters of Messianic prophecy whereby God would reveal Himself in the flesh as Jesus Christ (John 1:1-3, 14).
 We immediately know this is true by comparing what was prophesied by Isaiah in verse 13 and what Jesus said in the Gospel According to Matthew:

 Wherefore the Lord said, Forasmuch as this people draw near me with their mouth, and with their lips do honour me, but have removed their heart far from me, and their fear toward me is taught by the precept of men.
 (Isaiah 29:13).